Advanced Education in Oral Medicine

 Masters of Science (additional third year)

-In addition, MS candidates will be required to design and execute an original research project under the guidance of graduate faculty.
+Residents will also be required to construct an original research proposal as part of their thesis.
 The thesis will be a culmination of an original investigation leading to new information.
 The thesis should characterize, in a scholarly manner, the importance of this information as it applies to the field of study.
 The thesis should reflect the methodology, techniques, statistics and literature background used, as well as scientific logic necessary for acceptance of the results and conclusion.
-A total of 18 credits will be awarded for research, participation in research events, and the thesis proposal, document, and defense.

 American Academy of Oral Medicine